alihaidar2/CSI3531_A2/README.md

-# CSI3531_A2
+# Operating Systems Assignment 2

-Using threads, the following files do:
+Using multithreading techniques, the following scripts:
-Fibonacci: Displays a list of Fibonacci numbers
+1. Display a list of Fibonacci numbers
+2. Display a list of prime numbers